cwi-dis/cwipc_realsense2/readme.md

   cwipc_calibrate --nocoarse --nofine --reuse
   ```
 - Now you can do the coarse calibration.
 In this procedure, you select the colored points on the reference pointcloud, and then on each per-camera pointcloud you select the same points (in the same order).
 This step will create a per-camera rotation and translation matrix that will somewhat align each camera with the wanted coordinate system.
 You will be shown 10 pointclouds:
 	- Reference pointcloud.
-Here you select the colored balls or LEDs in the order you want.
+Here you select the colored balls or LEDs or corners of the A4 sheet in the order you want.
 	- Captured pointcloud of camera 1.
-Here you select the balls/LEDs in the same order as for the reference pointcloud.
+Here you select the balls/LEDs/corners in the same order as for the reference pointcloud.
 	- Translated/rotated pointcloud from camera 1 to world coordinates.
 Inspect that it is as you wanted.
 	- The previous two steps are repeated for every camera.
 	- As the last step you are shown the fused pointcloud of all cameras.